dvameka/regform/README.md

         "../node_modules/bootstrap/dist/js/bootstrap.min.js"
       ],
 ```
-* Generate value object that holds all the user registration information
+* Generate value object that holds all the user registration information which is will be eventually two way binded to the template/html.
 ```javascript
 ng g class shared/registration-user

 ```
-* Implement all the properties for the user registration form.
+* Implement all the attributes/properties for the user registration front end class.
 ```javascript
 export class RegistrationUser {
     constructor(